zilliztech/zdoc/reference/api/python/python/MilvusClient/MilvusClient-Management/Management-get_load_state.md

 <Admonition type="info" icon="📘" title="Notes">

-<p>A collection is in the loaded state only if all its partitions are loaded.</p>
+<p>A collection is in the loaded state if any or all of its partitions are loaded.</p>

 </Admonition>